Europe Packing List for Families (2020)

 ☑ Comfort - Also don’t forget items to make your flight comfy!
 Like a neck pillow, scarf or travel blanket, ear plugs, earphones and some snacks!

 Checked Luggage: Planning outfits for your European trip is tricky.
-But here’s two tips: pack layers and always choose neutral options.
+But here are two tips: pack layers and always choose neutral options.
 The local weather changes so frequently!
 And you’ll want to blend right in with locals (which can also be very stylish).
 Here’s what your checked luggage should include:

 Clothes for Mom: